-The River Forest Public Library provides a variety of media and data services to the community and it is important that the library be maintained as a focal point and resource in the community.
-The public library is located along Lathrop Avenue, adjacent to Centennial Park and Roosevelt Middle School.
-The original library was constructed in 1923, with a large addition built in 1992.
-The library's location is excellent, close to schools and other community facilities, but space for growth is limited.
+The River Forest Public Library provides valuable services, collections and programs to the community and it is important that it be maintained as a focal point and resource.
+The Library is open to all and is heavily used by Village residents and visitors of all ages.
+The Library is located along Lathrop Avenue, between Centennial Park and Roosevelt Middle School.
+The original building was constructed in 1929, with an addition built in 1992.
+The Library's location is centrally located in the Village, close to schools and other community facilities, but space for growth is limited.